virteal/l8/README.md

-    .pause              -- block task at step, waiting until task is resumed .paused             -- return true if task was paused .resume             -- resume execution of task paused at some step .yield( value )     -- like "pause" but provides a result and returns one .value              -- a promise fullfilled when task next yields .again( value )     -- like "resume" but provides a result and returns one .running            -- true if task not done nor paused .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task failed because it was canceled
+    .pause              -- block task at step, waiting until task is resumed .paused             -- return true if task was paused .resume             -- resume execution of task paused at some step .running            -- true if task not done nor paused .cancel             -- cancel task & its sub tasks, brutal .canceled           -- true if task failed because it was canceled